aberuiz/OSO/README.md

 ## Finding Parameters & Values

-For this vignette, we’ll focus on accessing the ‘Regional’ dataset.
+In this example, we’ll focus on accessing the ‘Regional’ dataset.

 Before making a call using `beaRegional` you may want to look at the parameters necessary to make a request.